sap-oc/openstack-boston-presentation/markdown/20-issues.md

 <blockquote class="fragment">
 <p>

-During the maint. window at SAP on Saturday there suddenly occurred a massive networking disruption in OpenStack which made communication between VMs on the same tenant network impossible.
+During the maintenance window at SAP on Saturday there suddenly occurred a massive networking disruption in OpenStack which made communication between VMs on the same tenant network impossible.